shubhamguptaiitd/abojchevski.github.io/_pages/positions.md

 ### Bachelor/Master Thesis
 We offer multiple Bachelor/Master theses in the broad area of trustworthy machine learning.
-If you are interested in a thesis please send your CV and transcript of records to Aleksandar Bojchevski via [email](mailto:[insert_lastname]@cispa.de) using the subject line `[Thesis]` and we will arrange a meeting to discuss potential topics.
+If you are interested in a thesis please send your CV and transcripts of records to Aleksandar Bojchevski via [email](mailto:[insert_lastname]@cispa.de) using the subject line `[Thesis]` and we will arrange a meeting to discuss potential topics.
 {:align="justify"}

 ### Student Assistant
 For students enrolled at the Saarland University we offer a paid (~12 €/h) student assistant position (Hiwi).
 The goal of the position is to support us in our research.
-If you are interested please send your CV and transcript of records to Aleksandar Bojchevski via [email](mailto:[insert_lastname]@cispa.de) using the subject line `[Hiwi]`.
+If you are interested please send your CV and transcripts of records to Aleksandar Bojchevski via [email](mailto:[insert_lastname]@cispa.de) using the subject line `[Hiwi]`.
 {:align="justify"}